marceickhoff/pager/README.md

 // Overrides the page file that will be included (has to be called before Content::get() to take effect) Content::set('pages/en/something-else.php');

-// Returns the output of the page file
-Content::get(); // E.g. "<main><h1>Hello World!</h1></main>"
+// Returns the output of a route method or page file Content::get(); // E.g. "<main><h1>Hello World!</h1></main>"

 // Get the page file based on the request and the localization